wendeee/scissor/README.md

 # A Backend API for a URL Shortner (Snipit)

-Snipit is a backend API for a social media platform built by <a href="https://github.com/wendeee">Chinwendu Enyinna</a> using a couple JavaScript-based server side technologies.
+Snipit is a URL Shortener API.
+Snipit allows you shorten long URLs, customize links, and generate qrcode for shortned links.
+This API was built by <a href="https://github.com/wendeee">Chinwendu Enyinna</a> using JavaScript-based server side technologies.
 This API follows the REST architectural design pattern.

 ---